Tom Bethell: Controversy

 In 1976, Bethell wrote a controversial article for Harper’s Magazine titled "Darwin's Mistake".
 According to Bethell there is no independent criterion of fitness and natural selection is a tautology.
 Bethell also stated that Darwin's theory was on "the verge of collapse" and natural selection had been "quietly abandoned" by his supporters.
 These claims were disputed by biologists.
 The paleontologist Stephen Jay Gould wrote a rebuttal to Bethell's arguments.

 Bethell was a member of the Group for the Scientific Reappraisal of the HIV-AIDS Hypothesis, which denies that HIV causes AIDS.
-In The Politically Incorrect Guide to Science (2005), he promoted denial of the existence of man-made global warming, AIDS denialism, and denial of evolution (which Bethell denied was "real science"), promoting intelligent design instead.
-Bethell endorsed the intelligent design documentary Expelled: No Intelligence Allowed.
+In The Politically Incorrect Guide to Science (2005), he promoted denial of the existence of man-made global warming, AIDS denialism, and denial of evolution (which Bethell denied was "real science").
+Bethell endorsed the intelligent design documentary-style film Expelled: No Intelligence Allowed.

 Bethell died from complications of Parkinson's disease at his home in Washington, D.C. in February 2021, aged 84.